Assam MLA Aminul Islam detained under NSA after bail in Pahalgam case

-Guwahati: Dhing MLA and AIUDF leader Aminul Islam, who was arrested last month over controversial remarks related to the Pahalgam terror attack, has been detained under the National Security Act (NSA), police confirmed on Thursday.
+Guwahati: Dhing MLA and AIUDF leader Aminul Islam of Assam, who was arrested last month over controversial remarks related to the Pahalgam terror attack, has been detained under the National Security Act (NSA), police confirmed on Thursday.

 The action followed just hours after he was granted bail by the court on Wednesday.